longliangyou/meteor-htmldiff/README.md

 ### HTML Diffing in JavaScript (ok, CoffeeScript actually.). repackaged for Meteor

-`htmldiff.js` is a meteor port of https://github.com/tnwinc/htmldiff.js.git
+`meteor-htmldiff` is a meteor package of https://github.com/tnwinc/htmldiff.js.git

 This is diffing that understands HTML.
 Best suited for cases when you want to show a diff of user-generated HTML (like from a wysiwyg editor).